bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Overland/SI_CH3_Overland Regions.md

 | 86 - 90 | Widespread thicket of prickly shrubs |
 | 91 - 95 | Wildflower meadow |
 | 96 - 100 | Well-used walking path |
-^table-OclLandmark-Woodland
+^table-Landmark-Woodland

 *154 ORACLES*

 ## Oracle: Region Cursed Landmark
 [[#Oracle Overland Region|Return to Region List]]
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Overland^Cursed-Landmark]]` | Guidance
-> _Roll here when making a match on one of the landmark regions above to give the scene an extraordinary feature._ ^guidance-OclCursedLandmark
+> _Roll here when making a match on one of the landmark regions above to give the scene an extraordinary feature._ ^guidance-CursedLandmark

 | dice: 1d100 | Results |
 | :---: | --- |